-What happens when you do not follow the precertification rules when using nonnetwork facilities Failure to follow the precertification rules for non-network facilities could result in denial of services and member liability for all related costs.
+What happens when you do not follow the precertification rules when using non-network facilities

+Failure to follow the precertification rules when using non-network facilities may result in reduction or denial of benefits

 Circumstances beyond our control

 Under certain extraordinary circumstances, such as natural disasters, we may have to delay your services or we may be unable to provide them.
 In that case, we will make all reasonable efforts to provide you with the necessary care.